-The passenger vehicle market across the country was dominated by Maruti Suzuki in 2018, with a share of almost 50 percent.
+The passenger vehicle market across the country was dominated by Maruti Suzuki in 2019, with a share of over 50 percent.
 That year, the company sold around 1.6 million units in India.
 It also became the only car manufacturer in the country to sell over 20 million passenger vehicles cumulatively.
 The landmark was achieved in less than 37 years since the company sold its first vehicle, the Maruti 800, in 1983.
 After the iconic Hindustan Ambassador and Fiat Premier Padmini, Maruti 800 became the third name to be synonymous with cars across the country.
 Maruti produced over 2.8 million 800s, of which around 2.6 million were sold domestically.
 This model remains the second highest production car in the country, second only to the Hindustan Ambassador.
 The title of the best-selling car held by the 800 was however passed on the Alto 800, which remains as the best alternative to the historical Maruti in recent years.

 In the SUV segment, the compact SUV Vitara Brezza dashed towards exponential growth.
 Within four years of its launch, the model had crossed five hundred thousand units in sales.
 Tata Motors and Hyundai have been the Delhi-based company’s top competitors.
 In terms of exports, the market was dominated by Hyundai Motors.
 Tata Motors was the second largest manufacturer of passenger vehicles after Maruti Suzuki, however, the largest producer of commercial vehicles domestically.
 Since the acquisition of the Jaguar and Land Rover, the company had further strengthened its base in the passenger car segment giving further competition to Maruti.